 Working from home requires a great deal of concentration as well as self-discipline.
 Since you’re working in the comfort of your own home, you might be tempted to do something else when you’re supposed to be working.
 You could be tempted to clean your room or go to the garden when you’re supposed to be working on a project.

 You might even be tempted to run errands, go to the fridge, or do other leisurely activities such as baking, reading – the list is endless.
 It takes time to mentally adjust from the idea of working from home without feeling as if every day is a weekend.
 You might feel that you’re going crazy, but as difficult as it seems, there are techniques in order to effectively work from home.
-Here is how you stay sane and productive while working from home.
+Here is how you stay sane and productive while working from home. with these tips to work from home:

 - Take short breaks